These supplements are proven to reduce cortisol, a stress hormone that, in excess, is often the cause of physical and mental health problems.

 This means that you need to be sure you’re getting your daily requirements of vitamins, minerals, and particularly, essential fatty acids.

-Stress is a notorious nutrient drain and virtually everyone under stress could benefit from a high-quality multivitamin-mineral supplement and an omega-3 supplement like fish oil or krill oil.
+Stress is a notorious nutrient drain and virtually everyone under stress could benefit from a high-quality multivitamin-mineral supplement and an omega-3 supplement in the form of fish oil or krill oil.

-Most multis, unfortunately, are relatively low in magnesium, so I’d also suggest taking additional magnesium separately.
+Most multivitamin supplements, unfortunately, are relatively low in magnesium, so I’d also suggest taking additional magnesium separately.

 Magnesium is extremely important for combating stress and it’s estimated that 75% of us have subpar levels.
 (57)